byuitechops/project-life-cycle/01_ProjectCaptureDoc.md

 # Title of Project

 ## Background
-Paragraph of the story of the needs of stakeholder, including **why** they need the tool and what they are hoping for.
+Paragraph describing context of the needs of the stakeholder.
+It should focus on the **why** of the project.

 -----

 ## Objectives
-Bullet List of **what** do they need done.
+Bullet list sentences of **what** the tool should accomplish for them.

 -----

 # Requirements

 ### Input Requirements

 #### Source of Inputs

 Paragraph of how to get inputs.
 Who from?
 From where?
 Slack, email, server, etc.

 #### Definition of Inputs

 What details are going to be provided.
 For example.
 JSON input, Course ID, CSV.

 ---